 Along with citation software training, you can benefit from training on legal and economic databases by librarians and external experts.

 How to apply

-For Swiss Government Excellence Scholarship applicants (see below, Funding opportunities), it is recommended that applications be sent by 1 September for the next academic year with the subject line: Early Application Doctoral Programme – ‘Discipline’ (‘Law’ or ‘Economics’ or ‘Political Science’)’’.
+For Swiss Government Excellence Scholarship applicants (see below under Fees and Funding > Funding opportunities), it is recommended that applications be sent by 1 September for the next academic year (fall semester) with the subject line: Early Application Doctoral Programme – ‘Discipline’ (‘Law’ or ‘Economics’ or ‘Political Science’)’’.
 Early notifications will be sent to successful applicants to support them in their scholarship application.

-For any questions related to the application process, please contact Dr Ilaria Espa (Law and Political Science) or Dr Octavio Fernández-Amador (Economics).
+For any questions related to the application process, please contact our PhD programme coordination office.